Reshade Effect Shader Toggler (R.E.S.T)

 Screenshot of the opened add-on configuration menu.

-Close the ReShade menu and go in-game to use the add-on.
+Close the ReShade menu and go back into the game to use the add-on.

 Setting Up the Add-on in-game